Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 For most, I believe 60 days would be a comfortable timeframe to complete the course.
-But if you have a ton of free time to study, or have prior experience, go for the 30 day package.
+But if you have a ton of free time to study or have prior experience, go for the 30 day package.